I was staring back at myself.

 “K, here you are.”

 Here I was.
 He handed me a clear cup with a white screw-on lid.
-I couldn’t tell you how many of these I had used in the past.
+I couldn’t tell you how many of these I’ve had to use in the past.
+Whether they be from my parents, work, or the god-awful methadone clinic.
 They were now a normal part of my life.
+I closed my eyes at the thought of it.

 Tank stood to the side, leaning up against the door.
 I guess he was going to watch me.
-I had never particularly enjoyed peeing in front of people, but I had no choice in the matter.
+I had never particularly enjoyed doing my business in front of people, but I had no choice in the matter.

-I couldn’t believe I was back in this shit.
-I was going to spend the next two weeks in the coldest realm of Hell, also known as detox.
-It was literally freezing on account of it being a hospital.
-It even had the same antiseptic smell.
+I couldn’t believe I was back in this shithole.
+I was going to spend the next two weeks in the coldest realm of Hell known as detox.
+It was literally freezing on account of it technically being a hospital, even having the same antiseptic smell.

 While smoking crack, I had a Grand-Mal seizure, which is multiple seizures in a row.
 I remember seeing Josh’s face, then Scarlett, and then the next thing I knew, I was in the hospital with my parents.
 My mother crying, telling me I was going back to rehab.